-As a guest of Tourism Western Australia, H&H’s deputy news editor Charlotte White spent four days on the cattle muster at Home Valley Station, in the harsh red land of Australia’s north-west.
+As a guest of Tourism Western Australia, H&H’s deputy news editor Charlotte White’s four-day horse riding holiday involved immersing herself in the cattle muster at Home Valley Station, in the harsh red land of Australia’s north-west.

 Home Valley, an hour or so’s drive from Kununurra airport, is a 3,000,000-acre cattle farm, made up of three formerly family-run stations.